Colin-Whitcomb/Reverse-Engineering-Code/Develop/tutorial.md

 #### Routes | Models

-Since this file structure follows the MVC paradigm, the use of routes and models are to be expected.
-The two routes.js files serve the purpose of controller between the user and server.
+Since this file structure follows the <u>MVC</u> paradigm, the use of routes and models are to be expected.
+The two routes.js files act the role of controller between the client and server.
 The route api-routes is listening to all api requests from the server and fulfilling those requests by connecting to the models/database and responding to the clients' specified requests (i.e. api/signup sends a POST request to add email and password info to the database).
 The html-routes.js file does the work of handling all html requests and renders the appropriate html page when requested via GET requests.

 Held in the models folder, the index.js file works as an intermediary between the server and the html routes that allows the html routes to change pages.
 The second file, the user.js, provides a model for a user that includes an email and password with specific validation requirements.